MIftakharemon/appflow-by-flutter/README.md

 </h1>

 <p align="center">
-AppFlowy is the AI workspace where you achieve more without losing control of, your data
+AppFlowy is the AI workspace where you achieve more without losing control of your data
 </p>

 <p align="center">